All Products

 1.3 Configure a custom domain name

 1. (Optional) Manage digital certificates.
-If you use the HTTPS protocol to access the service, you must first manage the SSL Certificate for your custom domain name in the Certificate Management Service console before you can configure it in the dedicated gateway.
+If you plan to use HTTPS, you must first upload or purchase an SSL Certificate for your custom domain in the Certificate Management Service.
+You can then configure this certificate in the dedicated gateway.

 1. Log on to the Certificate Management Service console and choose SSL Certificate Management.

-2. If your domain name does not have a certificate, you can click Purchase Certificate or upload an existing one.
+2. If your domain does not have a certificate, you can select Purchase Certificate or upload an existing one.
 For more information, see Purchase an SSL Certificate and Upload an SSL Certificate.

 SSL证书